aidantwoods/SecureHeaders/docs/supplements/Framework-Integration.md

-To get going with a custom framework, you'll want SecureHeaders to deal directly with the framework's way of method of managing response headers.
+To get going with a custom framework, you'll want SecureHeaders to deal directly with the framework's method of managing response headers.

 To do this, you'll need to implement the `HttpAdapter` (don't worry, it's only two methods!).
 It's located in `Aidantwoods\SecureHeaders\Http\HttpAdapter`